The Little Building

 Instead, the project team focused on increasing the number of beds in the building in order to improve financing for the project.
 This was achieved by creating double-height glass cubes on the Tremont Street side of the building and adding a 13th-floor behind the parapet on the roof.
 These efforts helped increase the bed count from 750 to over 1,000.
 The added sleeping rooms were created by displacing existing common spaces and making use of the building's unusually tall parapet.
 Careful consideration was given to the design and placement of windows and other fenestration to ensure that the added floor was not noticeable from the outside.

-Courtesy of Elkus Manfredi Architects
+Level 13 Parapet Build Out Courtesy of Elkus Manfredi Architects.

 The Challenge

 One of the main challenges of The Little Building was its size and complexity.
 By being built in the early 1900s, it had undergone many modifications over the years, changing from an office space to a mixed-use building, then to a dormitory, and finally to an academic space.
 This resulted in many layers of the building's structure and history that needed to be uncovered in order to properly understand and address its needs.
-In order to gather more information, the team at Existing Conditions conducted multiple surveys of the site, returning many times as the building became less occupied and more demolition was done.
+In order to gather more information, the team at Existing Conditions conducted multiple 3D laser scans of the site, returning many times as the building became less occupied, and more demolition was done.

 The information gathered was then provided to the architects, Elkus Manfredi, and the building owner, Emerson College.
 Throughout the process, the Existing Conditions team worked closely with the entire project team to ensure that they had the necessary information to complete the project successfully.
 Nearly everyone in the company was involved in working on this large, complex building at some point, as it required a lot of coordination and access to difficult areas.
-It was a team effort and everyone worked well together to provide high-quality, accurate documentation in partnership with Elkus Manfredi and Emerson College.
+It was a team effort, and everyone worked well together to provide high-quality, accurate existing conditions documentation in partnership with Elkus Manfredi and Emerson College.

-"Horror Show" Image of Facade Damage (Courtesy of Elkus Manfredi Architects)
+"Horror Show" Image of Facade Damage (Courtesy of Elkus Manfredi Architects).

 The Solution

-Elkus Manfredi worked with Existing Conditions to complete two waves of laser scanning on a building, with the first wave achieving a resolution of two to three millimeters and the second wave achieving an accuracy of 0.025 millimeters.
+Elkus Manfredi worked with Existing Conditions to complete two waves of laser scanning on the building, with the first wave achieving a resolution of two to three millimeters and the second wave achieving an accuracy of 0.025 millimeters.
 This allowed Elkus Manfredi to capture all of the intricate and ornate details of the building's facade, which they needed to replicate as part of their architectural solution.
-The data gathered by Existing Conditions and the 3D modeling completed by both Existing Conditions and Elkus Manfredi enabled them to digitally model the entire building with a high level of accuracy.
+The data gathered by Existing Conditions and the 3D BIM modeling completed by both Existing Conditions and Elkus Manfredi enabled them to digitally model the entire building with a high level of accuracy.
 As a result of the scan's accuracy, all damage and stability repairs were detected.
 All of this had to be corrected digitally, in the 3D model.

 The next step for Elkus Manfredi was to work with their neighbors at the Autodesk Technology Center in their build space to experiment with using the 3D models created from the data collected by Existing Conditions and the modeling done for Elkus Manfredi to drive CNC machinery.
 CNC machinery is able to create molds, carve stones, and perform a variety of tasks.
 It was Autodesk's experimental R&D arm's first project in 2012, and it was designed to test the equipment's capabilities.
 Elkus Manfredi began with 3D printing and gradually worked their way up to creating full-scale foam blocks of the lion heads and other neogothic details.
 Once Elkus Manfredi was confident in their process, they were able to communicate directly with their fabricator in Canada, Béton Préfabriqué, to produce the replicated facade with accurate and true detail to the 1917 building.

-Mesh File of the Lion Head Detail
+3D Mesh File of the Lion Head Detail

 Post-Construction